pafalium/gd-web-env/readme.md

 This project is in a really rough state so feel free to make any suggestions.

+## Live demo
+The Luna Moth live demo is here: [Luna Moth live demo](docs/demo/index.html).

 ## Getting started
-If already have the environment working, you may want to check the [instructions file](docs/instructions.md) to get started.
+If already have the environment working, you may want to check the [instructions file](docs/instructions/instructions.md) to get started.

 ## Building